JoeCookProgramming/code-20240421-joecook/README.md

 I've created a new "actual_months" column as it may be a useful column.

+For the winner_price field, its difficult to identify an outlier without having more knowledge of the data.
+I've manually removed values below 0.001 and above 0.05.
+However, I suspect there may be outliers in the upper range still.
+I have also made sure to remove any NaN values if they occur.

 ## What automated approaches can you use?
 I've automated the identification of anomalies by removing values where they exceed thresholds using the interquartile range and upper and lower quartiles.
 I attempted to use the Z-score but due to the extreme nature of some values, it made others not look as extreme.